sajadzirak/Food-Delivery/README.md

 - Make sure you have the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) installed in your Visual Studio Code.

-- clone the project open `restaurntMangement` folder in Visual Studio Code.
+- clone the project open `food-delivery` folder in Visual Studio Code.
 Open any of the Java files to import the project.

 - open `.vscode/settings.json`, replace the `<JavaFX_lib_path>` with your JavaFX lib folder path.